S2AUlendo/HC-HeatCompensation-Docs/Heat Compensation/Troubleshooting.md

 ### Key Points About the License Key:
 - After entering the license key during the first run, it will be securely encrypted and stored on the computer.
 - Subsequent runs of the app will automatically locate the license key, so re-entering it is unnecessary.
+- The license key will allow the user to process files of parts less than the maximum build volume of the license selected.
+For 30-day trials, the application will only process files for parts that are less than 2,000 cu cm.

 If your license key has expired, please purchase a new key, or contact your Ulendo account manager for assistance.

 ## Need More Help?
-If you need further assistance beyond the troubleshooting steps outlined here, please contact us at **info@ulendo.io** for advanced support.
+If you need further assistance beyond the troubleshooting steps outlined here, please contact us at **support@ulendo.io** for advanced support.